siddharthshubhampal/magicPin_assignment/README.md

 2. Password must be at max 12 characters long.
 3. Password must contain at least one letter from <set_that_failed>.
 4. Password cannot contain %!)(.

+## Solution
+I have made an API.
+Frontend is hosted on AWS S3.
+Frontend makes AJAX request to API Gateway and fetches response.
+I have used styling of magicpin.com as this assignment was for Magicpin.